Samsung Pay launches with American Express and Citibank

 If you've got an older Samsung device, the key compatibility issue is that your phone must have NFC and be running Android 6.0 ("Marshmallow") to access the service, although you wouldn't gain the benefits of the magnetic coil found in newer Samsung devices.

 If you’ve got a qualifying Samsung Device, you’ll need to install the Samsung Pay application.
-Newer phones will already have a Samsung Pay icon, but up until today that’s been a relatively inactive icon.
+Newer phones will already have a Samsung Pay icon, but up until to now it's been relatively inactive.
 From today you can download the 49MB application to your phone.
 That will enable the Samsung Pay app, which works from the lock screen of the device with a swipe up motion followed by a fingerprint reading for biometric authentication.

-Unlike a standard credit card, Samsung Pay won’t work if your phone is flat, however.
+However, unlike a standard credit card, Samsung Pay won’t work if your phone is flat.
 The qualifying devices do offer a low power mode if you’re running low on juice, and Samsung representatives told finder that under those modes, Samsung Pay will continue to work.

 Which providers offer Samsung Pay?